Grim's Ditch: South Oxfordshire

 The south Oxfordshire Grim's Ditch, also known as the Mongewell Ditch, is a 5 mi section between Mongewell on the banks of the Thames near Wallingford, and Hayden Farm near Nettlebed in the Chilterns escarpment.
 Part of the western end was excavated during the building of Winterbrook Bridge, and dated as late Iron Age/early Roman.
 The ditch has a bank on the north side which suggests that its function was to bar passage into the southernmost part of Oxfordshire.

 Considering the location of the ditch across the Chiltern Clayland, it is possible that the ditch could have functioned to block movement into Oxfordshire up the Thames valley.
 The heavier soils behind the ditch are far easier to move over, creating a solid defensive position.
 However, since a neighbouring set of earthworks called Streatly Ditches faces north, it would be difficult to come to the conclusion that the two create a barrier against movement up the Thames valley.
 Furthermore, it could be argued that there is a possibility that people could simply cross the river at Streatley and avoid both dykes.

 In terms of dating, one of the few finds on the site is a coin, dateable to the beginning of the 1st century BC.
-The ditch can also be compared to the identically-arranged Chichester Entrenchments, dating the ditch to around the Iron Age.
+The ditch can also be compared to the identically arranged Chichester Entrenchments, dating the ditch to around the Iron Age.
 The soil composition shows light soils being cleared for tillage and sheep, and clays bearing forest for raising animals, which is also characteristic of the Iron Age.

 North Oxfordshire

 There is another separate set of earthworks known as the north Oxfordshire Grim's Ditch to the northwest of Oxford; a series of discontinuous earthworks with gaps between them.
 The whole complex covers an area of around 80 km^{2}.
 There are two circuits of earthworks whose relationship is unknown.
 Excavation has shown the earthworks were built in the late Iron Age and went out of use by the Roman period.
-There is a suggestion that the earthworks are part of an oppida but if this is the case it would be the largest one in Britain.
+There is a suggestion that the earthworks are part of an oppidum but if this is the case it would be the largest one in Britain.

 The north Oxfordshire Grim's Ditch is visible as a shallow ditch and a raised area south of North Leigh (accessible from the New Yatt footpath), in the woods west of Stonesfield (near the Blenheim Park boundary wall), running north near Grim's Dyke Farm at Glympton Assets, in the woods to the north of Glympton Assets and south-east of Ditchley Park.